decretist/Dissertation/Conclusion/conclusion.markdown

 *themata* in the literal sense of having formulated their exact wording.
-The case statements were Gratian 0's only direct contribution to the text of the *Decretum*, and his authorial signature appears nowhere else in the corpus of *dicta*.
+The case statements were Gratian 0's only direct contribution to the text of the *Decretum*, and his authorial signature appears nowhere else in the corpus of *dicta*.[3]
 Unlike Winroth's Gratian 1 and Gratian 2, Gratian 0 is clearly one person.
 The facts that that the case statements were written by a single author whose words appear nowhere else in the *Decretum*, that their existence implies use by a reading or study